ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

     ```
     {: pre}

-   B. Set the host to automatically log in to the iSCSI array.
+   B. Log the host in to the iSCSI array.
     ```
     iscsiadm -m node -L automatic
     ```